 If you get 1% better every day for a year, you’ll be 37 times better by the end.
 That’s not motivational fluff — it’s compound interest applied to behavior.
 The inverse is also true: get 1% worse each day, and you’ll decline nearly to zero.

 This mindset removes the pressure of transformation.
-You don't need a complete overhaul.
+You don’t need a complete overhaul.
 You need incremental progress.
-The goal isn't perfection.
-It's direction.
+The goal isn’t perfection.
+It’s direction.
+For a deeper breakdown, read our full guide on the 1% Rule.

 30-Day Challenge: Identify one area where you can improve by 1% daily.
 Better sleep?
 Go to bed 5 minutes earlier.
 Better diet?
 Add one vegetable to one meal.
 Better focus?
 Remove one distraction from your workspace.